typedb/typedb-benchmark/read-write/README.md

 * `readPersonsByPostCode`: iterates over a large number of keys.
   * Does a point lookup for the postCode
   * Iterates over the edges to every person entity having the postCode (nPersons/nPostCodes on average)

+### Benchmark architecture
+A benchmark is required to define a set of agents, each of which defines a set of actions it can perform.
+A configuration file determines which actions are run.

+The benchmark will repeat the set of actions for a number of iterations defined by the `run.Iterations` parameter.
+Actions are run serially, reflecting the order in which they appear under `agents`.

+For each action, the framework will create `run.nPartition` instances of the corresponding agent.
+Each agent is to execute the task `agent.<action>.runsPerIteration` times.
+The framework adds all the instances to a thread pool, the size of which is determined by the `run.parallelism` parameter.
+Once all agents have performed the action `runsPerIteration` times, the framework reports the time taken.

+#### Parameters:
+* **agents** : Contains a list of tasks to be run
+  - name: The name of the agent, which is mapped to a Kotlin class in the implementation
+  - action: The name of the task, which is mapped to a function within the agent class.
+  - runsPerIteration: The number of times per iteration (and per partition) this task will be performed.
+  - trace: Enable factory tracing (internal)

+* **run**: Parameters for the benchmark framework
+  - randomSeed: The seed for the random number generator.
+(Each partition has an isolated RNG)
+    iterations: The total number of iterations to run the benchmark for.
+    partitions: The number of partitions (= logical copies of each agent)
+    databaseName: The name of the database to create/use in typedb
+    recreateDatabase: if true, deletes and re-creates the typedb database.
+    parallelism: The size of the threadpool on which the partitions are executed

+* **model**: Benchmark specific settings which are passed on to the agents
+  * personsCreatedPerRun: The number of persons inserted in each `CreatePerson` action
+  * friendshipsCreatedPerRun: The number of friendships inserted in each `CreatePerson` action
+  * postCodes: The number of `postCodes` which exist.